netenglabs/suzieq/README.md

 One of Suzieqs powerful capabilities are asserts, which are statements that should be true in the network.
 We've only just started on asserts; what Suzieq has now only demonstrates it's power, there's a lot more to be added in this space. ![interfaces assert](images/interfaces-assert.png)

 # Suzieq Data

-Seme of the Current Suzieq Functionality:

-* gathers data using an agentless model using either SSH or REST API as the transport.
-* normalizes the data into a vendor-agnostic format.
-* stores all data in files using the popular big data format, Parquet.
-* the analysis are exposed  via a CLI, via Python objects, REST API, and GUI.
-The output can be rendered in various formats from plain text, JSON, CSV, and markdown.

 **Suzieq supports gathering data from Arista EOS, Cisco's NXOS, Cumulus, JunOS(QFX, MX and EX supported), and SONIC routers, and Linux servers.** Suzieq gathers: